 New Zealand tourism has many other great things too – like sheep of course.
 But it also has beautiful views, famous hikes, Maori culture, and a really impressive camper rental industry.
 And even thought the Niece Project was here to see it all, it was the adventures that Lindsey was primarily interested in.
 The niece project sort of turned into the Niece Adventure on this trip!
 And as much as I want the nieces to really experience the culture of a place, I have to admit that adventure is a piece of the culture in New Zealand.

-Budgeting for Adventure
+Budgeting for Multiple Adventure Tours

 Choices, choices – everywhere we went there were adventure choices to make, each one quite expensive.
 I was actually pretty surprised at how much each activity cost.
 And of course the more adrenaline producing and short the activity, the more money you have to be willing to pay!
-If you are traveling in New Zealand on a budget, choose your adventures wisely by planning ahead and knowing what all of your options are.
+If you are traveling in New Zealand on a budget, choose your adventure tours wisely by planning ahead and knowing what all of your options are.
 Plus, look for combo activities that you can do together in one day or multiple days, but are cheaper if you book them together.

 Many outfitters have started to throw in a few extras for the high prices which is nice to see.
 This normally came in the form of pictures or videos.
 Companies now take pictures of you doing the adventures and instead of charging extra for this service, they then share those images with you via Dropbox or an email program.
 It’s a really smart move by them as it’s generally great marketing for them.
 And most importantly it allows you, the customer, to sit back and just enjoy the experience instead of trying to constantly take selfies and pictures.

-Niece Adventures That Made Us Scream, Laugh, and Smile
+New Zealand Adventure Tours That Made Us Scream, Laugh, and Smile

-Adrenaline Pumping Adventures
+4 Adrenaline Pumping New Zealand Adventures

 “This is the best day ever!”
 Lindsey exclaimed.
 Now that’s a statement every aunt wants to hear.
 The day we did our combo jetboat/bungee jump I have to admit – I too was a bit woozy with endorphins!
 There’s plenty of ways to get that adrenaline rush in New Zealand, and we only scratched the surface, but here’s the activities we experienced.

-Black Water Rafting in Waitomo
+1. Black Water Rafting in Waitomo North Island

 We started our adventures squeezing into wetsuits, putting on helmets, and flipping on our flashlights as we got ready to explore the underworld of Ruakuri Cave.
 Normally caving doesn’t require wetsuits, however this caving adventure is very different.
 In fact, I did this exact same activity 10 years ago when I traveled through New Zealand, and I’ve never experienced another tour like it anywhere in the world since.
 It really is a unique experience.
 An experience that includes tubing, waterfalls, lots of stairs, worms, and shit.
 Yes shit.